AlbertFaust/hello-world/Curriculum-Vitae-CV/cv.md

 -------------
 ####Summary
 I am currently studying Electronic and Computer Engineering in Dublin City University.
 I am passionate about technology, fixing broken things and learning.
 I find it easy to get on with people as shown with my experiences in Belvedere and DCU.
-I am looking for an internship this summer in a software development company.

 ####Experience
 ######Intern, Kleinwort Benson Investors<br>